 Orthopedic Impairment

+(1) Definition of Orthopedic Impairment: For Early Intervention, Early Childhood and School Age Special Education, “Orthopedic Impairment” means a motor disability that adversely affects the infant or toddler's development.
+The term includes impairments caused by an anomaly, disease or other conditions (e.g., cerebral palsy, spina bifida, muscular dystrophy or traumatic injury).

-(1) If a child is suspected of having an orthopedic impairment, the following evaluation must be conducted:
+(2) Comprehensive Evaluation: If a child is suspected of having an orthopedic impairment, a comprehensive evaluation must be conducted for Early Intervention, Early Childhood or School Age Special Education services, including the following:

-(a) Medical or health assessment statement.
-A medical statement or a health assessment statement indicating a diagnosis of an orthopedic or neuromotor impairment or a description of the motor impairment;
+(a) Medical examination.
+Documentation of a medical examination as defined in OAR 581-015-2000 indicating a diagnosis of an orthopedic or neuromotor impairment or a description of the motor impairment;

 (b) Motor assessment.
 A standardized motor assessment, including the areas of fine motor, gross motor and self-help, when appropriate, by a specialist knowledgeable about orthopedic or neuromotor development;